It started with a team-building exercise. Like a lot of things that ended up working out better than they should have, it was Coulson's idea.

 And that's when Colonel Rhodes drops by.

 He's wearing his uniform and has a briefcase in one hand when he lets himself into the Tower.
-He offers Steve a casual salute, nods to the others and grabs Stark in a headlock.
+He returns Steve's casual salute, nods to the others and grabs Stark in a headlock.

 “Ow,” Stark says, obviously just on general principle.
 “Rhodey, baby, butter bear, golden graham.
 Why is it always violence with you?”